 Creating a safe working environment is clearly important but often the kinds of safety people are looking may not obvious.
 At Microsoft we talk about the idea of continuous learn and sharing and directly contrast that with information hoarding.
 Another way I think about that is we value those who learn with added premium on sharing and disseminating, we subsequently devalue those workflows that simply stockpile information.

 While your teammates are in their learning stage (and there will be many) it is critical that everyone understands they will never experience harm, vilification or disrespect.
-Manager’s really have to make the commitment here to allow and even celebrate the acquisition of knowledge without fear of ridicule.
+Managers really have to make the commitment here to allow and even celebrate the acquisition of knowledge without fear of ridicule.

 The most underrated opportunity to increase confidence and reduce imposter syndrome is by creating a great onboarding process.
-The faster you can get a team member to be productive the better!
+The faster you can get a new team member to be productive the better!

-One of the best experience I had with onboarding was with a health startup.
+One of the best experiences I had with onboarding was with a health startup.
 They had a complex system that spanned multiple machines, servers, services and devices and they had a developer install process that led you through every step.
 After performing this rather elaborate, but well documented, installation I was able to immediately make meaningful contributions to the team.
 The idea of being able to make contributions in minutes was amazing for my confidence.

 Teams with well planned on-boarding processes, that include things like a good buddy system, docs, instructions, and even starter projects, will produce productive engineers with less inclination to imposter syndrome.